Buttar Sarinh: Culture

-Punjabi is the mother tongue as well as the official language of the village, predominated by the Jatt people of Buttar clan.
+Punjabi is the mother tongue and official language of the village, predominated by the Jatt people of Buttar clan.

 Religion

-As of religion, the village is predominated by the Sikhs, the followers of Sikhism with other minorities.
+The village is predominated by the Sikhs, the followers of Sikhism with other minorities.
 A Gurudwara Sahib, on the main road, is the primary religious site.
-Dera Baba Bawa Sahib is also the place of religious respect in the memory of a Sant known as Baba Bawa Sahib.
+Dera Baba Bawa Sahib is also the place of religious respect in the memory of a Sant known as Baba Bawa Sahib.Two other Smadhs of Saints also here in this village on main road smadh of'peergarh'other Gurudwara Sahib on Chhattiana road.

 Demographics

 As of 2001 census, total population of the village is 1,967 with 313 households, 1,033 males and 934 females.
 Thus males constitute 52.5% and females 47.5% of the total population with the sex ratio of 904 females per thousand males.

 Climate

-The western Himalayas in the north, Thar Desert in the southwest and monsoon mainly determines the climate.
+The western Himalayas are located in the north and the Thar Desert in the southwest.
+The monsoon mainly determines the climate.
 The temperature reach up to 43 °C in summer and 5 °C in winter.